 Late payments make it harder to pay off your debt since you’ll have to pay a late fee.
 Miss two payments in a row and your interest rate and finance charges will increase.

 If you use a calendaring system on your computer or smartphone, enter your payments there and set an alert to remind you several days before your payment is due.
 If you miss a payment, don’t wait until the next due date to send your payment, by then it could be reported to a credit bureau.
 Instead, send your payment as soon as you remember to.

 Create a monthly bill payment calendar.

 Use a bill payment calendar to help you figure out which bills to pay with which paycheck.
 On your calendar, write each bill’s payment amount next to the due date.
 Then, fill in the date of each paycheck.
 If you get paid on the same days every month, like the 1st and 15th, you can use the same calendar from month to month.
 But, if your paychecks fall on different days, it would help to create a new calendar for each month.

 If you can’t afford to pay anything more, at least make the minimum payment.
 Of course, the minimum payment doesn’t help you make real progress in paying off your debt.
 But, it keeps your debt from growing.
 When you miss payments, it gets harder to catch up and eventually your accounts could go into default.

 Decide which debts to pay off first.

-Credit card debt is the best candidate to be repaid first.
-Of all your credit cards, the one with the highest interest rate usually gets priority on repayment.
+Credit card debt is the best candidate for priority repayment.
+Of all your credit cards, the one with the highest interest rate usually gets priority on repayment because it's costing the most money.
 Use your debt list to prioritize and rank your debts in the order you want to pay them off.
 You can also choose to pay off the debt with the lowest balance first.